Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

 \subsection{Single-cell discriminability}

-To examine neural discrminability on a single-cell level, we computed a standard metric for quantifying the separability between two stimulus response distributions.
-Given the responses of an individual cell to repeated presentations of two stimuli $s_a$ and $s_b$, the single-cell discriminability ($d'$) is:
+To examine neural discriminability on a single-cell level, we computed a standard metric for quantifying the separability of two univariate stimulus response distributions.
+Given the responses of an individual cell to repeated presentations of two stimuli $s_A$ and $s_B$, one measure of single-cell discriminability ($d'$) is:

-~\\ where $\mu_a$ and $\mu_b$ denote the average responses to the two stimuli, and where $\sigma_a$ and $\sigma_b$ denote the standard deviations of the two response distributions.
+where $\mu_A$ and $\mu_B$ denote the average responses to the two stimuli, and where $\sigma_A$ and $\sigma_B$ denote the standard deviations of the two response distributions.

-To compute an overall discriminability index in both the model and the data, we began by computing timecourses of the single-cell discriminability relative to stimulus presentation.
-To begin, all trials were aligned to stimulus onset.
-For each trial of a given stimulus, we computed binned spike counts of every cell in a sliding window (see subsections below for window parameters used in the model and data).
+To compute an overall discriminability index in the model or data, we began by computing timecourses of the single-cell discriminability relative to stimulus presentation.
+First, trials were parsed according to arousal level (see below) and then aligned to stimulus onset.
+For each trial of a given stimulus, we then computed binned spike counts of every cell in a sliding window (see subsections below for window parameters used in the model and data).
 In total, we obtained an array of spike counts (i.e., responses) of dimension $N_{\mathrm{cells}} \times N_{\mathrm{stimuli}} \times N_{\mathrm{trials}} \times N_{\mathrm{time\:bins}}$.
 In each time bin, the across-trial mean and standard deviation of the spike counts were used to compute $d'$ for each cell and pair of stimuli, according to Eq.~\ref{eq:singlecell_prime}.
-To summarize the discriminability of an individual cell $i$ in time bin $t$, we computed its average $d'$ over all stimulus pairs, denoted here as $\overline{d'}_{i,t}$.
+To summarize the discriminability of an individual cell $i$ in time bin $t$, we computed its average $d'$ over all stimulus pairs, denoted as $\overline{d'}_{i,t}$.
 We then computed the average across all cells in each time bin, denoted as $\langle \overline{d'}_t \rangle$.
-A final population-averaged discrminability index was defined as the maximum of the timecourse $\langle \overline{d'}_t \rangle$; we denote this index as either the population-averaged $D'_{sc}$ (or simply $\langle D_{\mathrm{sc}}' \rangle$).
-We also determined the time point $t*$ at which $\langle \overline{d'}_t \rangle$ was maximized, from which we computed an overall discrminability index for each cell $i$ as $D_{\mathrm{sc},i}' = \overline{d'}_{i,t_{*}}$.
+An overall discriminability index for the population was defined as the maximum of the timecourse $\langle \overline{d'}_t \rangle$; we denote this index as the cell-averaged $D'_{sc}$.
+We also determined the time point $t*$ at which $\langle \overline{d'}_t \rangle$ was maximized, from which we computed an overall discriminability index for each cell $i$ as $D_{\mathrm{sc},i}' = \overline{d'}_{i,t_{*}}$.
+In the following two subsections, we provide further details on the single-cell discriminability analyses for the network models and experimental data.